 The Angelicum Academy, founded in 2000 A.D., is officially recognized by the Church as a Catholic home school program.
 See official recognition letter HERE, pursuant to the Code of Canon Law, Canon 803 § 1.

 “Thank you for all your help and for providing excellent resources for Catholic homeschool families.
 I am so grateful for your loyalty to the magisterium and for your excellence in education.
 Thank you! ” Laurice S.

 THE ANGELICUM ACADEMY HOMESCHOOL PROGRAM is a nursery-12th grade curriculum for home education.
 It is complete – including all subjects, books, guides and tests needed, for all grades.
-Optional services for enrolled students include grading, transcript maintenance, online literature discussion classes and the finest online resources (such as Encyclopaedia Britannica for students).
+Optional services for enrolled students include grading, transcript maintenance, online literature discussion classes and the finest online resources.
 Our Great Books Program may be taken for high school, college credit, or both.